mickvangelderen/checko/development.md

 # Development guide

-This guide is for people who want to modify NODE_PACKAGE_SKELETON_NAME.
+This guide is for people who want to modify checko.

 ## Setup